 CESTC's dividend policy is subject to change at the discretion of the Board of Directors.
-CESTC's dividend policy is also limited by contractual agreements including agreements with lenders to the Corporation and its affiliates and restrictive covenants and other provisions contained in the Senior Notes Indenture.
+CESTC's dividend policy is also limited by contractual agreements including agreements with lenders to the Corporation and its affiliates and restrictive covenants and other provisions contained in the Senior Notes Indenture and the Senior Facility.